Philip North: Views

 North supports the ordination of women as deacons, but does not support the ordination of women to the priesthood or episcopate.
 In relation to homosexuality and same-sex marriage, he has stated: "I don't believe we have the authority to make changes to the doctrine of marriage ...
 I would certainly utterly condemn homophobia, and hope that the churches of Sheffield are places where gay people felt welcome."

 North is a member of the Council of Bishops of The Society.

 In an interview for Sky News North stated "I think some of the anger expressed in the Brexit votes was because Englishness in some situations is seen as a cause of shame.
 If we can recover a courageous, compassionate and diverse Englishness I think people may recover some of that language with some degree of pride."

 He has stated in a speech for the New Wine festival, "We are all trying massively hard to renew the Church.
 We are working like crazy, we are praying like mad, we are trying every new idea under the sun.
 Yet the longed-for renewal does not seem to come.
 In fact decline just seems to speed up.
 Why?
 Why are we struggling so much?
 I want to suggest that the answer is quite a straightforward one.
 It’s because we have forgotten the poor".

+During the Church of England's February 2023 General Synod meeting, North was one of two bishops in the house to abstain in the successful vote to introduce blessings and prayers for same-sex relationships.
+He voted against introducing "standalone services for same-sex couples" on a trial basis during a meeting of the General Synod in November 2023; the motion passed.